 A subarea area plan further interprets the comprehensive plan and gets more specific about what should happen in a smaller area.
 A comprehensive plan might articulate that a certain part of the city needs to have a park and some housing and some retail space and some educational institutions.
-The subarea plan would more specifically describe where in the small area the park should be, determines what generally goes where, what land uses are and what kind of park with what kinds of amenities.
+The subarea plan would more specifically describe where in the small area the park should be, and what kind of park with what kinds of amenities.
 The comprehensive plan might articulate that this is a residential area, overall.
-But the subarea plan would be more detailed in specifying how much of that the housing they are followed and implemented if the elected officials should be multifamily and how much might be single family.
-The subarea plan might go as far as describing the goal that this area have buildings that are modest in
+But the subarea plan would be more detailed in specifying how much of that the housing should be multifamily and how much might be single family.
+The subarea plan might go as far as describing the goal that this area have buildings that are modest in massing and height and still allow for the community to see the mountains from most sidewalks.